 - 2. Click the Engine tab at the top of the window. - 3.
 Select Active Directories from the left-hand side menu. - 4.
 Click the button ADD ACTIVE DIRECTORY to add a new AD server. - 5.
-Fill out the form Add Active Directory as follows: - Server name: The generic name for your AD server.
-Example: if you write ?nexthink.ch?, the usernames in the Finder will be shown as user@nexthink.ch. - Server address: Enter here the IP address of your Active Directory server (we currently do not support the DNS or Netbios name) and the TCP server port (usually 389). - ♦ Bind DN: The Distinguished Name.
-Example: CN=reflexengine, CN=applications, OU=servers, DC=company, DC=local. - Bind Password: Enter the password corresponding to the Bind DN account. - Base DN: The Base DN to be used as a starting point for directory searches.
+Fill out the form Add Active Directory as follows: - ◆ Server name: The generic name for your AD server.
+Example: if you write ?nexthink.ch?, the usernames in the Finder will be shown as user@nexthink.ch. - ◆ Server address: Enter here the IP address of your Active Directory server (we currently do not support the DNS or Netbios name) and the TCP server port (usually 389). - ◆ Bind DN: The Distinguished Name.
+Example: CN=reflexengine, CN=applications, OU=servers, DC=company, DC=local. - ◆ Bind Password: Enter the password corresponding to the Bind DN account. - ◆ Base DN: The Base DN to be used as a starting point for directory searches.
 Base DN is usually derived from the Bind DN by removing the user name and specifying the group where users are located.
-Example: If Distinguished Name = ?CN=reflexengine, CN=applications, OU=servers, DC=company, DC=local?, you can choose the Base DN as ?DC=company, DC=local?. - Scope: The SCOPE setting is the starting point of an LDAP search and the depth from the base DN to which the search should occur.
-There are three options (values) that can be assigned to the scope parameter (we strongly recommend the subtree scope option): - It is value is used to indicate searching only the entry at the base DN, resulting in only that entry being returned (keeping in mind that it also has to meet the search filter criteria!). - In the one of the o
+Example: If Distinguished Name = ?CN=reflexengine, CN=applications, OU=servers, DC=company, DC=local?, you can choose the Base DN as ?DC=company, DC=local?. - ◆ Scope: The SCOPE setting is the starting point of an LDAP search and the depth from the base DN to which the search should occur.
+There are three options (values) that can be assigned to the scope parameter (we strongly recommend the subtree scope option): - ♦ base: This value is used to indicate searching only the entry at the base DN, resulting in only that entry being returned (keeping in mind that it also has to meet the search filter criteria!). - ◊ onelevel: This value is used to indicate searching all entries one level under the base DN - but not including the base DN and not including any entries under that one level under the base DN.

-Subtree: This value is used to indicate searching of all entries at all levels under and including the specified base
+♦ subtree: This value is used to indicate searching of all entries at all levels under and including the specified base